lindseysim/web-common/README.md

 If either `extend` or `obj` is null or undefined (or evaluates as such, e.g. false or zeros values), a copy of whatever remaining object is returned.
 Otherwise, values in `obj` and `extend` are copied to a cloned object by passing the value.
 Thus primitive types are copied by value, but objects will be copied by reference, unless `deepCopy` is true.

+In the case that the value being copied from and the value being copied over are both object literals, the copying will be recursed into the next level for each the origin and extending object.

 Deep copy is done via [`structuredClone()`](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone), if available, or fallbacks to the `JSON.parse(JSON.stringify())` method.
 Note that the former method may throw an `DataCloneError` exception and the latter will results in some values (such as dates, functions, or circular references) not being correctly carried over.

 | Param | Type | Description |